sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ### Multiple Handlers with a Matching Contact

-This configuration we have two handlers, `email` and `slack`, a contact `support` configured.
+In this configuration we have two handlers, `email` and `slack`,  and a contact `support` configured.
 The `support` contact has a configuration override for `email` that will change the default `to` email address from "default@example.com" to "support@sensuapp.io" and a configuration override for `slack` to change the `channel` from "#alerts" to "#support"

 {{< highlight json >}}
 {